Why You Might Need Beauty Supplements

-Thus, an adequate intake of vitamin C can remediate skin lesions caused by vitamin C deficiency .
-In particular, oral supplementation of vitamin C can boost its levels in your skin .
+An adequate intake of vitamin C can remediate skin lesions caused by vitamin C deficiency .
+In particular, the oral supplementation of vitamin C can boost its levels in your skin .
 Further, comparative oral bioavailability studies that we have conducted with our liposomal vitamin C and other liposomal and non-liposomal forms have proven that PlantaCorp’s vitamin C formulation is maximally effective.

 Cells in the epidermis of the skin, called keratinocytes, locally convert vitamin D to 1,25-dihydroxyvitamin D3.
 This regulates epidermal proliferation and differentiation; activities that are essential for normal cell growth, wound healing, and maintaining the barrier function of skin .
 In the hair, the vitamin D receptors (VDRs) are important in regulating the growth cycle of mature hair follicles .